I’ve got a bunch of content on this site. I’ve written, tweaked, added, deleted consistently for over two decades. And continue to do so.

 Most site visitors come to this site looking for specific topics.
 So they run a search, and in most cases, they are served up at least several articles on any given subject.
 (If I’m missing something you want me to write about — go here and let me know.)

 Recently several folks emailed stating that they just want the skinny.
 The basics.
 The “I don’t want to read, so give me what I want to know.”
 Short and sweet.

-That approach really isn’t recommended for anything that you need to be good at if you want to experience success.
+That approach isn’t recommended for anything you need to be good at if you want to experience success.
 And, business email etiquette is something you need to be good at.
 But I’ll play along.

 Based on visitor requests, here are the…